 An incredible accent tree with magnificent mottled bark in cream, brown and tan, stunning in winter; showy large white flowers with orange centers in early summer; needs organic, acidic soil and protection from drying winds; year round interest

 Chinese Stewartia features delicate white flowers with orange anthers along the branches in mid summer.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The pointy leaves turn an outstanding red in the fall.
-The fruit is not ornamentally significant.
 The mottled khaki (brownish-green) bark is extremely showy and adds significant winter interest.

 Chinese Stewartia is a dense deciduous tree with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.